 Mainland and Hong Kong Closer Economic Partnership Arrangement (CEPA)

-CEPA provisions include significant market liberalisation measures for Hong Kong's audio-visual services industry, including the production of television drama programmes.
-As at end-January 2018, the Hong Kong government had granted Hong Kong service suppliers (HKSS) certificates to 81 audio-visual service companies.
+CEPA provisions include significant market liberalisation measures for Hong Kong's audio-visual services industry, with regards to cinema theatre services, film distribution services, technical service of cable television and the production of television drama programmes and films.
+As at end-January 2019, the Hong Kong government had granted Hong Kong service suppliers (香港服務提供者證明書) (HKSS) certificates to 84 audio-visual service companies.

-The Agreement in Trade Services (ATIS) under CEPA, effective from January 2016, allows Hong Kong companies wider access to the Chinese mainland market in providing Chinese language motion pictures, jointly-produced motion pictures and TV dramas, technical services of cable television.
-Hong Kong's TV industry will continue to benefit from the growing opportunities on the mainland.
+The Agreement on Trade in Services (ATIS) under CEPA, effective from January 2016, allows Hong Kong companies wider access to the Chinese mainland market in providing Chinese language motion pictures, jointly-produced motion pictures and TV dramas, technical services of cable television.
+When it comes to the broadcasting industry, approved television dramas co-produced by Hong Kong and mainland China can be broadcast and distributed in the same way as mainland television dramas, without restrictions on the quantity and the time of broadcast.
 Details of the preferential access concerning the audio-visual sector can be found here.

 - Film & Audio-Visual Production